SmartYouTubeTV/smartyoutubetv.github.io/en/index.md

 **What to Choose?**
 > The **Stable** version is intended for the general users.
 Please, try it in the first place.

-> **Stable** version contains four different launchers: 720, 1080, 4K and 4K alt.
+> Immediately after start of the **Stable** version you will see four different launchers: 720, 1080, 4K and 4K alt.
 They may have different performance depending on the device.
 Try launchers one by one until you find best one.
 Also, 4K launchers supports QHD and UHD playback.

 > **Kids** version is the service for early childhood education.